rsreddy/gwc/Agenda/wk4-1Feb.md

 ### Retrospective
 * How did it go last week?
 Any questions?
 * Yoga (optional)
+* Reflection
-* Did you like the Dot Voting Exercise for the CS Impact Project?
+  * Generating Solutions: Did you like the Dot Voting Exercise for the CS Impact Project?
+  * Did you like
 * What did we determine from our talks
   * Select top 3 projects & maybe split into 3 groups of 8
 * Did you Sign up at [Github](https://github.com/)?